 Thus, the allocations to be reviewed according to the CS Policy include the allocations between entities within the program, the allocations between sectors (e.g., gear types) within the program, and the allocations between the commercial and recreational sectors in instances where both sectors harvest the species covered by the CSP.
-Since a primary purpose of reviewing allocations is to ensure they are resulting in the greatest net benefit to the Nation, it is appropriate to review all allocations directly related to the program.

 In the analysis and evaluation of allocations between entities, existing caps/limits on QS and QP should be explicitly taken into account.
 Thus, any recommendations to change those allocations should consider the potential for entities to exceed the existing caps/limits on QS and QP under an alternative allocation and, in turn, the possibility they would be forced to divest under a different allocation or the existing caps/limits need to be reconsidered.